-Looking for a training plan that will provide structure to your training and fit around your life?
+Are you looking for a training plan that will provide structure or a training plan that fits your life?
 Or do you want to work with a coach who will steer you towards a specific goal?

 What is a training plan?